 - Decentralized Control: Generally, blockchains allow different parties to share information with each other without requiring a central administrator.
 The consensus mechanism that we discussed earlier plays a big role in decision making in the case of blockchains.
-Although, databases have a completely different usability.
+Although, databases have completely different usability.
 A central administration is required in a database as certain situations arise where you cannot depend on a consensus.
-Sometimes, basic intellect of one individual may turn out to be better than the combined intellects of a zillion other individuals.
+Sometimes, the basic intellect of one individual may turn out to be better than the combined intellects of a zillion other individuals.

 - History of Itself: Centralized databases record present information only.
 They do not trace information that was previously recorded.
 With blockchains, the case is different.
-They not only keep information that is relevant in real time but also can trace back information of transactions that have come before.
+They not only keep information that is relevant in real-time but also can trace back information of transactions that have come before.
 Blockchains can create databases that have histories of themselves, i.e., they grow like ever-expanding archives of their own history.

-- Performance: While blockchains are used as systems of records and are ideal as transaction platforms, they are considered slow as databases when considered for digital transaction technology.
+- Performance: While blockchains are used as systems of records and are ideal as transaction platforms, they are considered as slow as databases when considered for digital transaction technology.
 There will certainly be improvements to the performance and nature of blockchain technology, no doubt, but databases are offering the same anyway.
 They have been around for decades and have witnessed their performance surge in multi-folds.

 - Confidentiality: A permissioned blockchain, like a centralized database, can be both write and read-controlled.
 But, if confidentiality is the only goal, blockchains have no advantage over centralized databases.